Wood Biomass Energy

 Wood chips are small to medium sized solid woody materials made by chipping or cutting much larger pieces of wood.
 Wood chips range in size from 0.5 cm2 to 5.0 cm2.
-Properly made wood chips are rectangular, roughly cut and produced by only a small number of types of chipper such as the Eco-Shredder ES1600 Electric Chipper.
+Properly made wood chips are more rectangular in shape, roughly cut and produced by only a small number of types of chipper such as the Eco-Shredder ES1600 Electric Chipper.
 Note that the types of chips produced, for example, by landscape firms for composting and mulching are generally not suitable as a wood biomass fuel.

 Wood chips however, can be used in automatically fed stoves and boilers.
 Automatic wood biomass energy systems, fed with an auger and/or conveyor, use chipped or pelleted wood which must be the correct size for the feed system to handle and so are generally designed to take wood chips at set specifications.
 Wood chip boilers can be sensitive to size and moisture content.